quon-titative-biology/scAlign/README.md

 ## R Package and Bioconductor

 Bioconductor for now will only support the Linux version of scAlign.
-For Windows and Mac please download the package directly from [github](https://github.com/quon-titative-biology/).
+For Windows and Mac please download/install the package directly from [github](https://github.com/quon-titative-biology/).

+install.packages('devtools')
+devtools::install_github(repo = 'quon-titative-biology/scAlign')
+library(scAlign)

 ## Package requirements